 -Are you living alone or with your family?

--How long have you been living in Latin America?
+-How long have you been living in Costa Rica?Approaching 15 years!

 -What is your age?

--When did you come up with the idea of living in Panama and Costa Rica?
+-When did you come up with the idea of living in Costa Rica?

--Was it hard to get a visa or a working permit?
+-Was it hard to get a visa or a work permit?

 -Was it difficult for you to get medical insurance before you went there or when you first arrived?